What is a Bee Brood Box?

 You will see pictures of queen excluders placed on top of a single deep box.
 I don’t like this method personally.
 My bees need more room for their nest and I do not want to restrict them that much.

-I used one deep and one shallow (I could use a medium super if I wished).
+I use one deep and one shallow (I could use a medium super if I wished).
 When using an excluder – I place it under my honey supers-not between the two boxes I give the bees.

 Other Hive Styles

 If you are using a different type of beehive, you may not have a separate bee brood box.
 Top bar hives and other horizontal hives consist of only one box.
-However, they still have a brood chamber or area of the hive.

 Management techniques for these hives is different than that of a Langstroth hive.
 But, to the honey bee colony, it is all the same – an enclosed space to rear young.